 Here in Psalm 119:86, we hear one truth and overhear another: God's directive words are true and faithful, and he is a helper on whom the needy may call.
 In Charles's story-again, a typical application of Scripture, generating encounter with God and ethical transformation-we hear not only the overt revelation in this one verse, but numerous echoes, conflations and allusions arising from the biblical back story.
 This wider context shapes his reception of Psalm 119:86.
-For example, the verse per se does not mention the Father, or the work of Jesus, or the forgiveness of our sins, or the command of Mark 11:25, or the goal of coming out into daylight as a constructive human being... but the verse easily bears such fine gifts to a man in his need.
+For example, the verse per se does not mention the Father, or the work of Jesus, or the forgiveness of our sins, or the command of Mark 11:25, or the goal afflicted (a train of evocative reasons).